wonderbird/kata-gof-pattern-bridge-logger/README.md

 ### To facilitate decoupling of Log Message recording from Log Message storing, ...

+Create a test verifying that the synchronous logger only returns after the log message has been persisted.

-* ... an "async" Logger shall use an asynchronous way of storing the log messages
+* ... an "async" Logger shall use an asynchronous way of storing the log messages.
+Ensure this behavior in a test.
 * ... the user can select the "old, synchrounous" Logger so that she can debug her application easily

+Ensure that the object persisting the log messages is declared and defined in the abstract parent class of the async and synchronous loggers.
+Avoid duplicated code.